 Bring a change of shoes & clothes

-Want to avoid your white dress getting trashed and shoes getting mud splatters?
-A change out outfit might be a wise choice!
+Want to avoid your white dress getting trashed and your shoes getting splattered with mud?
+A change of outfit might be a wise choice!

 You could opt for a shorter white dress, or something completely different, whatever you like!

-Perhaps a cheaper pair of flat, throwaway shoes would be a good idea to guard against your dainty wedding shoes getting ruined.
+Perhaps a cheaper pair of flat, throwaway shoes would be a good idea to protect your dainty wedding shoes from getting ruined.

 Keep in mind that some photos will be full-length (and show your shoes!).
 Only wear shoes you don’t mind being in some of the photos.
 I’m not going to crop your feet out at the ankle – that would be silly.